RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 In case a thread is allowed to use more than one scheduler node it will ask these nodes for help

-* in case of pre-emption, or
+* in case of preemption, or
 * an unblock did not schedule the thread, or
 * a yield  was successful.